 - It requires every throw pillow to be in place, every dust bunny to be swept away.

-- The food must be perfect, the decorations perfect.
+- The food and the decorations must be perfect.

 - It’s about the hostess, not the guests.

 - And should any element of the plan fall short, entertaining perceives the entire evening to be a failure.

 On the other hand, hospitality is about the guests, not the hostess:

 - It involves setting a table that makes everyone feel comfortable.

 - It chooses a menu that allows face time with guests instead of being stuck in the kitchen producing the perfect meal.

 - It picks up the house (the pillows, but maybe not all the dust bunnies) to make things pleasant but doesn’t try to hide evidence of everyday life.

 - It allows the gathering to be shaped by the quality of the conversation rather than the cuisine.

 - Hospitality shows interest in the thoughts, feelings, pursuits and preferences of its guests.